-ABOUT RIDERZ – GENERAL INFO
+ABOUT RIDERS – GENERAL INFO

 Participants will work with their coach and teammates to improve their riding and learn intermediate to expert level freestyle skills.
-The programs run on weekends with session times and dates dependant on program participation.
+Most programs run on weekends with session times and dates dependant on program participation.

-RIDERZ SNOWBOARD CLUB: RIDERZ PROGRAM
+RIDERS SNOWBOARD CLUB: RIDERS PROGRAM

 - Resort Lift Tickets or Season Pass

-- Saskatchewan Snowboard competitive membership
+- SK SBD competitive membership